 The last major range-selection syntax is the triple-dot syntax, which specifies all the commits that are reachable by either of two references but not by both of them.
-Look back at the example commit history in Example history for range selection..
-If you want to see what is in master or experiment but not any common references, you can run:
+Look back at the example commit history in Figure 7-1.
+If you want to see what is in master or experiment but not any common references, you can run